MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/how-to-specify-device-capabilities-in-a-package-manifest.md

 ## Step 2:

-Add one DeviceCapability element per device capability.
-You can have multiple DeviceCapability and Capability elements in the Capabilities element.
+Add one **DeviceCapability** element per device capability.
+You can have multiple **DeviceCapability** and **Capability** elements in the **Capabilities** element, but all **DeviceCapability** elements must come after the **Capability** elements.
 Note that some device capabilities require multiple child elements.
-For more info, see [**DeviceCapability**](https://msdn.microsoft.com/library/windows/apps/br211430).
+For more info, see [**DeviceCapability**](https://docs.microsoft.com/uwp/schemas/appxpackage/uapmanifestschema/element-devicecapability).

+> [!NOTE]
-**Note**  Not all APIs are available for both UWP apps and Windows 8.x Phone apps.
+> Not all APIs are available for both UWP apps and Windows 8.x Phone apps.
 See the API reference documentation for more details about which devices are supported by each API.